elleem/caesar-cipher/README.md

 #### Overview

--[x] Define an encrypt function that takes in plaintext and a numeric shift (int)
+- [x] Define an encrypt function that takes in plaintext and a numeric shift (int)

-    -[x] Be sure to wrap the shift
+    - [x] Be sure to wrap the shift

--[x] Define a decrypt function that takes in ciphertext and a numeric shift (int) when the key is provided
+- [x] Define a decrypt function that takes in ciphertext and a numeric shift (int) when the key is provided

--[] Define a crack function that will decode the cipher so that an encrypted message can be read without access to the key
+- [x] Define a crack function that will decode the cipher so that an encrypted message can be read without access to the key

--[] devise a method to determine if the code was broken with minimal human guidance.
+- [x] devise a method to determine if the code was broken with minimal human guidance.